.. MCP Send Mail

 1. Create From Existing DB

-Create the Customer, Orders, Items and Product Project [typically already done using Manager]
+Create the Customer, Orders, and Product Project [typically already done using Manager]

 Create a database project named basic_demo_vibe from samples/dbs/basic_demo.sqlite